-The RS Relative Strength Index is calculated by dividing the average gain over a certain period by the average loss during that period.
+The RS Relative Strength Index is calculated by dividing the average gain over a certain period by the average loss.
 This value is then used to calculate the RSI indicator.
 To determine the average gain, add up all of the positive price changes over a given amount of time and divide this total by the number of periods.
 To calculate the average loss, add up all of the negative price changes over a given time and divide this total by the number of periods.
 Once these values are determined, divide the average gain by the average loss and use this ratio to calculate RSI.

 The RSI uses a range of 0-100, with 50 being the midpoint.
 Values above 50 indicate an upward price trend, while values below 50 indicate a downward trend.
 When values are around 70 or higher, it indicates that the asset is overbought, and when they are around 30 or lower, the asset is considered.

 One of the main benefits of using RSI is that it helps identify overbought and oversold conditions in a security or market.
 This can help traders make better decisions on when to enter and exit positions, improving their chances of success and helping them manage risk more effectively.
 RSI is also relatively easy to calculate and interpret, making it an accessible indicator for traders of all experience levels.
-Finally, the RSI can also identify divergences between price movements and a security or market’s underlying strength or weakness, which can help confirm trend reversals.
+Finally, the RSI can identify divergences between price movements and a security or market’s underlying strength or weakness, which can help confirm trend reversals.

 One of the biggest drawbacks to using RSI is that it can produce false signals.
 For example, when a security moves into overbought or oversold territory and stays there for an extended period, the RSI may give misleading buy or sell signals.